axibase/atsd/api/data/ext/csv-upload.md

 * Minimum time that can be stored in the database is **1970-01-01T00:00:00.000Z**, or 0 milliseconds from Epoch time.
 * Maximum date that can be stored by the database is **2106-02-07T06:59:59.999Z**, or 4294969199999 milliseconds from Epoch time.
-* If the date is outside of the above range, file processing will terminate at the line containing invalid date and a corresponding error will be raised for the client.
+* If the date is outside of the above range, file processing terminates at the line containing invalid date and a corresponding error is raised for the client.

 ## Request